Why use a mortgage broker

 Why Use a Mortgage Broker FAQs

 These questions come up once buyers start comparing banks, online lenders, and brokers side by side.
-The answers focus on how the structure works in practice, not marketing claims.
+The answers focus on how the structure works in practice, not marketing claims—because the brochure version rarely matches the week-before-closing version.

 What does a mortgage broker actually do